felangel/bloc/docs/flutterweathertutorial.md

 }
 ```

-Whenever a user inputs a city, we will `dispatch` a `FetchWeather` event with the given city and our bloc will responsible for figuring out what the weather is there and returning a new `WeatherState`.
+Whenever a user inputs a city, we will `dispatch` a `FetchWeather` event with the given city and our bloc will be responsible for figuring out what the weather is there and returning a new `WeatherState`.

+Then let's export the class in our barrel file.
+Inside of `blocs.dart` please add:

+`export 'weather_event.dart';`

-### Weather State
+#### Weather State

+Next up let's create our `state` file.
+Inside of the `blocs` folder go ahead and create a file named `weather_state.dart` where our `weatherState` will live.

 For the current application, we will have 4 possible states: